Introduction to Liberal Arts

 Introduction to Liberal Arts (ILA) is a transition into the Monmouth College learning community which values the spirit of inquiry in pursuit of academic excellence.

-In this seminar, which is required of all first year students and is taught by faculty from departments across campus, you are invited to explore questions of human values and purposes.
+In this First-Year Experience course, which is required of all first-year students and is taught by faculty from departments across campus, you are invited to explore questions of human values and purposes.
 These are central values of the Liberal Arts and through them and through our work with common texts, convocations, and other activities, we consider the meaning and significance of complex issues raised by our theme of Self, Stranger, and Community.

-Prior to entering the learning community of Monmouth College in the fall of 2017, you are asked to complete a few assignments.
+Prior to entering the learning community of Monmouth College in the fall of 2019, you are asked to complete this assignment.

-- There are also two groups of questions for you to consider as you work through the reading and the movie.
-Your answers need to be typed, and you should bring a printed copy of your answers to class with you on the first day of ILA on Monday, August 21st.
+- As you complete the reading, consider the questions linked below and develop answers for them.
+Your answers need to be typed, and you should bring a printed copy of your answers to class with you on the first day of ILA on Monday, August 19th.
 We will meet from 9am-noon.

-There are other required books for ILA that you will need to acquire by the beginning of the semester.
+In addition to this summer reading, there are six other required books for ILA that you will need to acquire by the beginning of the semester.
 All texts are available through the campus bookstore.

 - The Glass Castle: a Memoir by Jeannette Walls